bishankb/fonseka/README.md

 ## Setting up environment

     // Clone the project.
+    $ Create database 'foneseka' or any other file.
     $ Use the existing environment file provided or Copy .env.example and setup the environment
     $ composer install
     $ npm install